Air Pollution Garden

 Check out Twitter for the latest updates from the Air Pollution Garden using the hashtag: #SheffAPG

 The UK’s first Air Pollution Garden has been established by the University of Sheffield, the University of York and the University of Leeds, together with the Air Aware team at Sheffield City Council.
-The project is led by Dr Maria Val Martin at the University of Sheffield, along with Dr Alison Dyke, Dr Patrick Bueker & Prof Mike Ashmore at the University of York, and Dr Steve Arnold & Dr Catherine Scott at the University of Leeds.
+The project is led by Dr Maria Val Martin at the University of Sheffield, along with Dr Alison Dyke, Dr Patrick Bueker & Prof Mike Ashmore at the University of York, and Dr Steve Arnold & Dr Cat Scott at the University of Leeds.
 The project has been funded by the White Rose Collaboration Fund.